termicoder/termicoder/README.rst

 Contribute
 ----------
-Visit project's homepage for information on how to contribute
+Visit `Termicoder's homepage <https://github.com/diveshuttam/Termicoder>`_ for information on how to contribute